harshitb2025/fs-earnings_call_reader/pdf_markdowns/Prudential Financial, Inc._Earnings Call_2023-05-03T00_00_00_English.md

 Having said that, the proposal needs some changes in a few areas but there is a process to sort that out.
 We and many others are engaged in very constructive discussions.
 It's hard to predict the regulatory process, but it seems it's on the path for changes this year.

-## Thomas George Gallagher
+## Thomas George Gallagher <br> Evercore ISI Institutional Equities, Research Division

-Evercore ISI Institutional Equities, Research Division And Ken, would you -- is kind of your base case assumption based on what's out there now that you'll potentially get all of it back?
+And Ken, would you -- is kind of your base case assumption based on what's out there now that you'll potentially get all of it back?
 Or would it be just a part, maybe a partial clawing back of some of that negative impact on RBC.

 ## Kenneth Yutaka Tanji <br> Executive VP \& CFO

 Yes, Tom, again, it's hard to predict.
 There are things that are being discussed and until that those things get sorted out, I wouldn't want to give an indication of how that plays out.
 But again, they are taking input, it's a very constructive process, I think all the intentions are there to put this on the path for resolution, but that will play out in time.

-## Thomas George Gallagher
+## Thomas George Gallagher <br> Evercore ISI Institutional Equities, Research Division

-Evercore ISI Institutional Equities, Research Division And then just for my follow-up, I just -- a question on leverage.
+And then just for my follow-up, I just -- a question on leverage.
 I think you've announced you're going to redeem $\$ 1.5$ billion of sub debt in June.
 And I think you issued $\$ 500$ million this quarter as well -- or sorry, in Q1.
 The -- where do you stand now on leverage?
 Can you just talk about -- do you have upward capacity to issue more debt?
 Are you at about the right level?
 Because I think there's been some changes in -- certainly, from an accounting perspective, it's a bit of an elusive calculation to do from our perspective.
 But can you provide some help there?

 ## Kenneth Yutaka Tanji <br> Executive VP \& CFO